Faust, Part Two: Act I

 Faust enters the "realm of the mothers" – variously described as the depths of the psyche or the womb – in order to bring back the "ideal form" of beauty for the Emperor's delight.
 In this case, the ideal forms are Helen of Troy and her lover Paris.
 Faust summons their spirits from Hades, but the emperor and the male members of his court criticize Paris's appearance, while the women of the court criticize Helen's appearance.
 Faust falls in love with Helen.
-In a fit of jealously toward Paris, who is now abducting Helen, Faust destroys the illusion and the act ends in darkness and tumult.
+In a fit of jealousy toward Paris, who is now abducting Helen, Faust destroys the illusion and the act ends in darkness and tumult.